De Bijenkorf: Post-war

+Ownership of De Bijenkorf

+Stores

-As of 2014, de Bijenkorf has 7 stores nationwide.
+As of 2014, De Bijenkorf has 7 stores nationwide.
 The oldest and largest branches, situated in Amsterdam, The Hague and Rotterdam, have retail space ranging between 15,000 and 21,000 square meters.
-Smaller stores (7,500-10,000 m2 of retail space) can be found in Amstelveen, Eindhoven, Utrecht and Maastricht.
+Smaller stores (7,500–10,000 m2 of retail space) can be found in Amstelveen, Eindhoven, Utrecht and Maastricht.

 Branches in Arnhem, Groningen, Enschede, Breda and Den Bosch closed in late 2014/early 2015 as the parent group decided to focus up-market and online due to the new premium service strategy.
 The Arnhem building was taken over by Primark, a move seen by many Arnhemers as drastically reducing the attractiveness of Arnhem as a shopping centre.

+Bijenkorf Wonen was a store format that carried home furnishings such as bath and bed linens, housewares, kitchen appliances, dishware, glassware, decorative accessories, et al.